MaikoTan/cactbot-user-template/README.md

 1. Test the project whether it was compiled and loaded successfully by Cactbot.
     - Teleport to the Summerford Farms.
     - Start the test timeline by using the "/countdown" command or "/bow" to the striking dummy.
-    - Type and enter`/e test user` in the chat bar to ensure the functions are working properly.
+    - Type `/e test user` in the chat window to ensure the functions are working properly.

 ## Differences from Cactbot